Fornaxian/pixeldrain_web/res/include/md/api_user.md

 Param               | Type    | Description
 --------------------|---------|----------------------------
-username            | string  | New username of the account email               | string  | New e-mail address.
-A verification link is sent to the new address, the change only takes effect when the link is used.
-Sending an empty value removes the e-mail address from the account password_new        | string  | New password of the account, between 5 and 50 characters subscription        | enum    | Activate a prepaid plan, can be 'prepaid' or 'prepaid_lite'.
+username            | string  | New username of the account email               | string  | E-mail address to add to the account, up to a maximum of 5 addresses.
+A verification link is sent to the address, it's only added to the account when the link is used.
+Sending an address which is already pending verification sends a new link password_new        | string  | New password of the account, between 5 and 50 characters.
+Only sessions which were created by logging in on the website can change the password subscription        | enum    | Activate a prepaid plan, can be 'prepaid' or 'prepaid_lite'.
 Requires at least €1 of account credit hotlinking_enabled  | boolean | Whether other people are allowed to use your account's data transfer when downloading your files transfer_cap        | integer | Custom monthly transfer cap in bytes, cannot exceed the cap of your subscription plan